FILING BANKRUPTCY AFTER COVID-19

 What is bankruptcy?

-Simply put, bankruptcy is the federal government’s way of giving you a fresh start.
-It allows debtors to completely discharge their debts or manage their overwhelming debt payments.
+Bankruptcy is the federal government’s way of giving you a fresh start.
+It allows debtors to completely discharge or manage overwhelming debt payments.
 In essence, bankruptcy is a lifeline when you are drowning in debt.

 What’s the difference between Chapter 7 and Chapter 13?

-Most debtors who successfully file for Chapter 7 bankruptcy do not have to pay back their debts, but certain properties can potentially be seized if they exceed certain values.
-On the other hand, a Chapter 13 bankruptcy allows debtors to keep their property, but it also requires certain debts to be repaid in a payment plan.
+Most debtors who successfully file for Chapter 7 bankruptcy do not have to pay back their debts, but specific properties can potentially be seized if they exceed certain values.
+On the other hand, a Chapter 13 bankruptcy allows debtors to keep their property but requires certain debts to be repaid in a payment plan.

 Of course, most people prefer Chapter 7, but unfortunately, not everyone qualifies for Chapter 7.
-For example, those who make too much money for their household size may not qualify.
+For example, those who make too much money for their household size may not be eligible.
 Others prefer to avoid Chapter 7 if they risk losing valuable property.

 After a free consultation, T.L.
 Brown can determine if you qualify for Chapter 7.